How to Pack Food and Gift Items

 - Salad dressing

 - Wine, liquor and beer

 You can bring pies and cakes through the security checkpoint, but they are subject to additional screening.

-While wrapped gifts are not prohibited, if a bag alarms our security officers may have to unwrap a gift to take a closer look inside.
-We recommend passengers wrap gifts after their flight or ship them ahead of time to avoid the possibility of having to open them during the screening process.
+While you can bring wrapped gifts through the checkpoint, TSA officers may have to unwrap a gift to take a closer look inside.
+We recommend that you wrap gifts after your flight or ship them ahead of time.
+This way you will avoid having to open them during the screening process.

-Items purchased after the security checkpoint have been pre-screened and can be taken on the plane.
+Items you purchase after the security checkpoint have already been screened.
+You can bring these on the plane without further screening.

 Recent inbound international changes

 You may now carry liquids more than 100 mL in your carry-on bag if: